MartinPankraz/SAP-MSTeams-Hero/Towel-Bearer/103a-sap-principal-propagation-basics.md

 ### Testing

 Build upone the [Postman collection](https://github.com/MartinPankraz/AzureSAPODataReader/blob/master/Templates/AAD_APIM_SAP_Principal_Propagation.postman_collection.json) to test your setup (Skip APIM related requests for now).

+There are dangerous things out there in the Galaxy, but as you can see principal propagation is mostly harmless🦄 (except pointy thing at the top).

 ## 🏆 Success Criteria